Grieverheart/partViewer3D-GLSL/doc/scene_api.md

 Set the color of the particle selection outline to `color`.

 #### <a name="set_particle_selection_width_fraction"><a/> `set_particle_selection_width_fraction(float fraction)`
 Set the width of the particle selection outline to `fraction`, given as a fraction of the size of the particle.
+Negative fractions are clamped to 0.

 #### <a name="hide_particle"><a/>`hide_particle(int i)`
 Hide particle `i`.
 Particle `i` is ignored by the renderer and thus not drawn.